 This category encourages and supports the following two outcomes:

-Applicants will be asked to select the outcome that is most relevant to their project (they also will be able to select a secondary outcome).
-When making selections, applicants should identify the outcome(s) that reflect the results expected to be achieved by their project.
-If a grant is received, grantees also will be asked to provide evidence of those results.
+You will be asked to select the outcome that is most relevant to your project (you also will be able to select a secondary outcome).
+When making selections, you should identify the outcome(s) that reflect the results expected to be achieved by your project.
+If you receive a grant, you also will be asked to provide evidence of those results.

 Challenge America Fast-Track grants:

 Partnerships can be valuable to the success of these projects.
 While not required, applicants are encouraged to consider partnerships among organizations, both in and outside of the arts, as appropriate to their project.